 Questions to Ponder

 - How can we carry out the call of the Lord if we are afraid of the unknown?
 In all four Gospels, the women are told not to be afraid.
 Fear is an ugly tool of the enemy to keep us stationary and unproductive.
 Ask the Lord what fears you have.
-Be encouraged to lay your fears at the cross, and believe that Christ died on the cross, not only take away our sins, pain, and shame, but also our fears.
+Be encouraged to lay your fears at the cross.
+Believe that Christ died on the cross, not only to take away our sins, pain, and shame, but also our fears.

-- How can WE live with the passion like Mary’s in order to share everything God is doing in our lives?
+- How can we live like Mary, with a passion to share everything God is doing in our lives?